Show 4, Post 2, Part 3: Saturday and Sunday

-Saturday morning in the kitchen and there was Vincent and Chuck eating breakfast, talking about Vincent’s P-51 mustang Ride he got the day before.
-After a while the rest of the house had woken up and made their way into the kitchen.
-We all figured out what we were going do for the daily events.
-It being Saturday that means there is a night show after the daily show.
+Saturday morning in the kitchen, Vincent and Chuck were eating breakfast and talking about Vincent’s P-51 Mustang Ride he got the day before.
+After a while the rest of the house had awoken and made their way into the kitchen.
+We all figured out what we were going to do for the daily events.
+It being Saturday, means there is a night show after the daily show.
 Vincent and Peter were planning on staying for the night show, so they drove over together.
-Bonnie, Scott and I were planning to meet up with Craig, Gary and Gary in Warbird alley.
-There we were to try to find some re-enactors to pose for the group around various aircraft.
+Bonnie, Scott and I were planning to meet up with Craig, Gary and Gary in warbird alley.
+There we were to try to find some re-enactors to pose for the group around warbirds.
 Larry was going drop Scott and I off in warbird alley and we were going to meet back with him later.

-After that charged shooting sessions, Gary Daniel, Scott Slingsby and I slowed down and got a bit to eat.
+After that charged shooting session, Gary Daniel, Scott Slingsby and I, slowed down and get a bite to eat.
 From there Scott and I made our way over the vintage area to see one of the award-winning aircraft.

-Saturdays airshow was a special for aviation enthusiasts.
+Saturday’s airshow was a special for aviation enthusiasts.
 We got to see all the iconic WWII bombers we all love.
-Flying in formations that has been seen in well over 60 years, with Fifi and Doc, the last two flying B-29s.
-This was Doc’s first time at Airventure after a malicious 16-year restoration.
-Which was followed by a parade of bomber was next with 2 B-29 Superfortresses, 4 B-25 Mitchells and a B-17.
+Flying in formations that has not been seen in well over 60 years, with Fifi and Doc, the last two flying B-29s.
+This was Doc’s first time at Airventure after a meticulous 16-year restoration.
+Which was followed by a parade of bombers with 2 B-29 Superfortresses, 4 B-25 Mitchells and a B-17s.

 Then the USAF brought all 3 of its heavy hitters together in a rare formation.
 Leading the pack was the sleek B-2.
 On one side was the aging B-52 soldiering on with over 50 years of service.
 And on the other, was the B-1.
 Also known as the Bone (B-one), looks like it feared the B-2 by how far out of the formation he was.
 But oh well….